18F/public-benefits/README.md

 ---

 ### 10x E&E - Eligibility rules service
 The eligibility rules service project is exploring the idea of providing shared web services that states could use to help make eligibility determinations for human services programs.
-Project currently funded through [10x](https://10x.gsa.gov/).
+Currently funded through [10x](https://10x.gsa.gov/), we are working with the SNAP team at FNS developing a rules service for the D-SNAP program and an accompanying online registration form.

 **People:**